June 14, 2025 (1y ago) — last updated June 9, 2026 (4d ago)

 How it works

 You respond to items about typical thoughts and actions.
 The report highlights signature strengths and offers practical ideas for applying them across work, relationships, and goals.
-See VIA’s official resources for more on the science behind the survey3.
+See VIA’s research and resources for more on the science behind the survey 3.

 Common uses